AnotherLaughingMan/Zer0Talk-Releases/README.md

 If you encounter bugs or have feature requests, please check existing issues first, then open a new issue with:
 - Detailed description of the problem
 - Steps to reproduce
-- Your Windows version and ZTalk version
+- Your Windows version and Zer0Talk version
 - Relevant log files (found in the installation directory)

 ## 🤝 Community & Support